Science education in England: Red brick universities

-By the time of the Taunton Report there were four universities in England (Oxford, Cambridge, Durham and London), but from the 1880s, a new wave of universities / university colleges completely separate from the original four began to emerge; these universities were called red brick universities.
+By the time of the Taunton Report, there were four universities in England (Oxford, Cambridge, Durham, and London), but from the 1880s, a new wave of universities / university colleges completely separate from the original four began to emerge; these universities were called red brick universities.
 The first of these universities was established in Manchester in 1880 and was called Victoria University.
-Over the subsequent 80 years, a further 11 universities outside London, Cambridge, Durham and Oxford were founded, significantly expanding the availability of university (science) education throughout England.
+Over the subsequent 80 years, a further 11 universities outside London, Cambridge, Durham, and Oxford were founded, significantly expanding the availability of university (science) education throughout England.
 All through the 1800s, science was becoming increasingly specialised into the different areas we know today.

 1900s

 The Education Act 1902 led to the higher grade schools (alluded to earlier) and fee-paying schools being absorbed into the legally defined “higher education” (meaning any education that was not elementary (as primary education was known at the time)).
 Despite science education in higher grade schools and the recommendations of the Taunton Report, as well as the British Association for the Advancement of Science's campaign for a science curriculum, science was still seen as a minor subject by the most prestigious public schools.
 The problem was that most of these public schools had close relationships with Oxford and Cambridge universities which offered the majority of their scholarships in classics, and so science was regarded in low importance by the prestigious schools.
 Consequently, science education varied significantly across English schools.
-Numerous education-related acts were passed throughout the twentieth century, but the most important in the history of science education in England was the Education Reform Act 1988 (see next subsection).
-Another Act of importance to the development of science education below university level in England was the Education Act 1944.
-The 1944 Act's contribution was indirect though—it raised the compulsory school age to 15, but made provisions for it to be raised to 16 at a future date—which happened in 1972 (which is still the case today).
-By raising the school leaving age to 16, this formed the basis for creating a nationally organised science curriculum and education in England.
-However, the 1944 Education Act did not stipulate that science be taught.
-For university level science education, two significant developments were the expansion of distance learning science courses and the introduction of the World Wide Web (via the Internet) into the delivery of science teaching, although this has also been adopted below university level.
+Numerous education-related Acts were passed throughout the twentieth century, but the most important in the history of science education in England was the Education Reform Act 1988 (see next subsection).
+Another act of importance to the development of science education below university level in England was the Education Act 1944.
+The 1944 Act's contribution was indirect though – it raised the compulsory school age to 15 (but made provisions for it to be raised to 16 at a future date, which happened in 1972 (which is still the case today)).
+By raising the school leaving age to 16, this formed the basis for creating a nationally organised science curriculum and education in England (see next subsection).
+However, the Education Act 1944 did not stipulate that science be taught.
+For university-level science education, two significant developments were the expansion of distance learning science courses and the introduction of the World Wide Web (via the Internet) into the delivery of science teaching (although this has also been adopted below university level).

 Education Reform Act 1988

 This was the most important development in the history of science education in England.
 It was this Act that established the National Curriculum and made science compulsory across both secondary and primary schools (alongside maths and English).
 The 1988 Act in effect implemented the recommendation of the Taunton Committee made more than a century earlier.
-The act also established the now familiar “key stages”.
+The Act also established the now familiar “key stages”.